IowaDave/esp32-diorama/README.md

 The HiLetgo NodeMCU board does not exhibit pin labels on the top side.
 We used the following table to map the header pins to the rows and columns on the breadboard.
 Left and right are defined viewing the breadboard from above, with row 1 at the top and the NodeMCU at the bottom, closest to the observer.
 A letter "L" after a row number denotes the left-hand side of the device; an "R" denotes the right-hand side.

 "(T)" in the Function column indicates GPIO pins that we used for touch sensing.  "(S)" in the Function column indicates GPIO pins that we used to switch current on and off, in this case to light up our LEDs. "(TX)" and "(RX)" refer to the transmit and receive pins, respectively, reserved for future use in serial communications.
-It also meant that we could make use of columns c, d and e on the left side and columns f, g and h on the right.
+Generally speaking most of the GPIO pins we did not use have got special functions or limitations on the HiLetgo NoceMCU-32s board.
+We chose to avoid using those pins.

 | Function   | Pin Left | Pin Right | Function   |
 | ---------- |:--------:|:---------:| ---------- |